Below you’ll find answers to some of the most frequently asked questions about Take One Action Film Clubs.

 Fundraising can be tricky but the team at TOA can help direct you to sources of funding to which you can apply to cover the costs of setting up a Local.
 Please note that Take One Action abides by an ethical funding policy, which avoids sponsorship from political parties, as well as from organisations pursuing persistent corporate strategies that undermine human rights or environmental sustainability – and we ask Locals to do likewise.
 (So… in the unlikely event that you were planning to get an arms manufacturer or a commodity trader to be your main sponsor, you’ll need to look for funds elsewhere.)

-One you have read through the FAQs and Terms and Conditions, gather your collaborators and register for your Take One Action local by filling our this form.
+Once you have read through these FAQs and our terms and conditions, gather your collaborators and register for your Take One Action local by filling our this form.
 A member of the team will be in touch shortly to complete the process and take payment.
 You are then ready to start building your programme, so browse the Locals catalogue on our website and select the titles you want to screen.
 We will then work with you to confirm your programme and help you with event planning.
 TOA will send you the films at least 72 hours before your screening and you must return these within 72 hours after the event.
 Please see our Communication Guidelines for details on how to market and promote your event.

 We are working to expand the range of films that will be available to Take One Action Locals to provide great choice in terms of style, issues covered and geographical spread.
 If there is a particular title you’d like to recommend please email firstname.lastname@example.org, specifying